 So while an employee may be in peak physical health, do they really feel well if they’re in financial trouble?
 Another may be resilient and emotionally robust, but perhaps they crave a sense of purpose in what they do.

 This Personnel Today webinar, in association with Employment Hero, bridges the gap between employers and employees when it comes to wellness at work, and the impact this has on hiring and retaining talent.

-Personnel Today’s editor Rob Moss is joined by Alex Hattingh, chief people officer at Employment Hero, who will share the results of survey of 2,000 UK workers in February, which asked them about the ongoing impacts of Covid-19, how financial stress impacts their workday, and how personally fulfilled they are by their work.
+Personnel Today’s editor Rob Moss is joined by Charlotte Boffey, UK head of services at Employment Hero, who shares the results of survey of 2,000 UK workers, which asked them about the ongoing impacts of Covid-19, how financial stress impacts their workday, and how personally fulfilled they are by their work.
 Also on the panel is Clare Price, director of clinical services at Onebright, a personalised, on-demand mental healthcare provider.